Updated on August 18, 2023 by Camille Georgia Uy.

-- 1¬†Ask your vendor if you get your salted eggs from Pateros directly.
-Only they know when the eggs were cooked and you can mark it the time from that date.
-This is the best advice you can¬†get.¬†
+If you get your salted eggs from Pateros directly, you can ask your vendor when the itlog na pula were made.
+Only they know when the eggs were cooked and you can ask them when the salted eggs will expire and mark that date.

-- 2 If you were motivated and made salted eggs at home, once these are cooked, these usually last up to one month or 30 days.
+If you were motivated and made salted eggs at home, the recipe you followed should note how long the salted eggs will be good for.
+However, if that information is missing, it’s safe to assume that once the salted eggs are cooked, they usually last up to one month or 30 days.

 That’s why we recommend that as soon as you get home with your ilog na maalat, store the salted eggs in the refrigerator just like you would if it were fresh eggs.
 If refrigerated, salted eggs can last even longer.
 If you prefer your eggs room temperature or even warm, you can leave the ones you’ll consume at room temperature overnight or even a few days before serving.